-Georgetown College provides students with proximity and access to the rich opportunities of the nation’s capital, one of the world’s most important and dynamic cities.
+Georgetown University College of Arts & Sciences provides students with proximity and access to the rich opportunities of the nation’s capital, one of the world’s most important and dynamic cities.
 More than the global center of political power, Washington, DC, is also a vibrant and diverse city.
 Beyond the monuments and museums, DC is a city where students can extend their learning in practical and professional environments.

 Washington, DC Resources

 Beyond internships, students can travel easily into Washington, DC, to find resources to support their education.
 Georgetown’s proximity to the Library of Congress, the Folger Shakespeare Library, the National Institutes of Health, and the Smithsonian provides professors and students with access to world-class research facilities.